Appraisal and Revalidation

 The process will work as follows:

-Each doctor will need to have an annual appraisal with a trained appraiser within a quality assured appraisal system, such as that which has been developed by the IDF.
-The final format of the appraisal is still evolving, but will need to follow the framework laid down by the GMC.
-Doctors will have to provide a folder of evidence of their performance relating to each of the attributes in the GMC framework, some of which will be laid down as a minimum data set.
-This will include multi source feedback, with responses from both colleagues and patients, which must be performed once in each five year cycle.
-Evidence of CPD will be required, and it should be noted that the Academy of Medical Royal Colleges suggests that a minimum of 50 hours of CPD is required.
-There will also be a requirement to note and reflect on feedback, complaints and adverse incidents.
+Each doctor needs to have an annual appraisal with a trained appraiser within a quality assured appraisal system, such as that which has been developed by the IDF.
+The appraisal needs to follow the framework laid down by the GMC.
+Doctors will have to provide supporting information relating to each of the attributes in the GMC framework.
+This includes multi source feedback, with responses from both colleagues and patients, which must be performed once in each five year cycle.
+Evidence of CPD is required, and it should be noted that the Academy of Medical Royal Colleges suggests that a minimum of 50 hours of CPD is required.
+There is also a requirement to note and reflect on feedback, complaints and adverse incidents.

-Responsible Officers (ROs) will be appointed, so that every licensed doctor has a relationship with a single RO.
-In organisations of sufficient size it is likely that this position will be filled by the Medical Director.
+Responsible Officers (ROs) have been appointed, so that every licensed doctor has a relationship with a single RO.
 The RO must be GMC registered and licensed.
-The RO will review clinical governance data for the organisation, and deal with any concerns regarding each doctor’s practice as they arise.
-They will also review each doctor’s summary of appraisal.
-At the end of each five year period, they will be able to recommend, using this information, whether a doctor should be relicensed or not.
+The RO reviews clinical governance data for the organisation, and deals with any concerns regarding each doctor’s practice as they arise.
+They also review each doctor’s appraisal outputs.
+At the end of each five year period, they will be able to recommend, using this information, whether a doctor should be revalidated or not.
 The GMC will then make the final decision concerning relicensing.
-The IDF has appointed a RO, Dr Stuart Sanders.
+The IDF has appointed a RO, Mr Ian Mackay.

-GMC affiliates will be appointed regionally, and will be the first port of call for any discussion of concerns about a doctor’s practice that cannot easily be solved in house by the RO.
+GMC Employer Liaison Advisers have been appointed regionally, and are the first port of call for any discussion of concerns about a doctor’s practice that cannot easily be solved in house by the RO.

-The IDF Appraisal system is open exclusively to IDF members, and any member wishing to join the system and undergo an annual appraisal should contact Rachel Whitelegg, Tel: 020 8504 6568, e-mail: email@example.com.
+The IDF Appraisal and Revalidation systems are open exclusively to IDF members, and any member wishing to join the system should contact the IDF Revalidation team, Tel: 020 3696 4080, e-mail: firstname.lastname@example.org.
+Please note that IDF appraisal and revalidation fees are payable in addition to the annual membership subscription.
 You can find further information and the relevant appraisal documents in the appraisal section of the member only area of the website once you have logged in.